Jeff Caldwell High School Counselor

 Psychological health is a spectrum.
 In the same way that every individual experiences physical health as a continuum from 'well' to 'ill,' every individual has a mental health experience.
 As with physical health, mental health changes at different points in individuals' lives based on biological and environmental factors.
 Nevertheless, many young people enjoy mental wellness, meaning that they have positive regard for themselves, want positive relationships with the people important to them, and are resilient when faced with challenges in their lives at home and school.

-The goal of the Belle Fourche School Counseling Program is to work collaboratively with administrators, teachers, parents, and partners to aid in the development of academic, career, and social/emotional growth of each student while promoting lifelong learning experiences.
-The primary purpose of the following information is to protect the health and well-being of all students.
+The goal of the Belle Fourche School Counseling Program is to work collaboratively with administrators, teachers, parents, and partners to aid in each student's academic, career, and social/emotional growth while promoting lifelong learning experiences.
+The following information's primary purpose is to protect all students' health and well-being.

 Mr. Jeff Caldwell, (605) 723-3350 Ext.
 4421